snapitcarlo/IntroToGithub/motivation/motivation.md

   My goal here is to motivate you and have you feel like this career shift is possible for you.
 Through hard work and definitive purpose it is possible.

+  Name: Carlo
+Motivation:

+  Our motivation today is to create our first html page to tell the class more about ourselves.
+  Learning style: i learn from watching and looking through examples.